EvanLloyd111/selfOrganizedCriticality/README.md

 # selfOrganizedCriticality
-This program demonstrate the effect changing the r value has on the chaotic nature of a Lorenz attractor.
+This program demonstrates the effect of changing the r-value on a Lorenz attractor's chaotic nature.